kdenhartog/Personal-Blog/_posts/2019-04-20-curated-quotes.md

 ## Quotes

+"Just because history repeats itself doesn't mean that we're doomed to make the same mistakes.
+Not as long as people are willing to fight for something better."

 "If we never push people to change, then the people never will."

 "First a company is ran by engineers, then a company is ran by accountants, and finally a company is ran by lawyers."